madeindjs/portfolio/books/api-on-rails-6-en/chapter02.md

 RESTful APIs must follow at least three simple guidelines:

-- A base http://en.wikipedia.org/wiki/Uniform_resource_identifier[URI], such as `http://example.com/resources/`.
+- A base [URI](http://en.wikipedia.org/wiki/Uniform_resource_identifier), such as `http://example.com/resources/`.
 - An Internet media type to represent the data is commonly JSON and is commonly set through header exchange.
-- Follows the standard http://en.wikipedia.org/wiki/HTTP_method#Request_methods[HTTP Methods] such as GET, POST, PUT, DELETE.
+- Follows the standard [HTTP Methods](http://en.wikipedia.org/wiki/HTTP_method#Request_methods) such as GET, POST, PUT, DELETE.
-  ** _GET_: Reads the resource or resources defined by the URI pattern ** _POST_: Creates a new entry into the resources collection ** _PUT_: Updates a collection or member of the resources ** _DELETE_: Destroys a collection or member of the resources
+  - `GET`: Reads the resource or resources defined by the URI pattern
+  - `POST`: Creates a new entry into the resources collection
+  - `PUT`: Updates a collection or member of the resources
+  - `DELETE`: Destroys a collection or member of the resources

 This might not be clear enough or may look like a lot of information to digest, but hopefully, it'll get a lot easier to understand as we move on with the tutorial.